THE FIRST MANAGER OF CHESTER’S ABC REGAL

 Left on this picture is Douglas Baker & Hugh Jones, the chief projectionist with members of Chester Fire Brigade 1956

-The ABC being a triple “A” grade theatre was regarded with some importance by the Associated British Cinemas Corporation company that owned it.
+The ABC Chester was regarded as an important venue by Associated British Cinemas, the company who owned it.
 Therefore, it had to be managed by a person of a certain calibre, with the experience required to boost admissions, particularly of such a large cinema, which had high operating costs.
 Douglas S Baker was one such person.
 A disciplinarian by nature, with a charming manner, which he used to his full advantaged with the press, and on other members of the local business community to assist him to promote ABC’s film exhibition to all four corners of the Chester district.
 He lavishly entertained anyone whom he considered would be a willing partner in any of his publicity campaigns.
 The drinks cabinet in his office was always generously stocked!

-He led a team of hand chosen managers, who were dedicated to the profession, nurturing several of them into much higher positions within the company, and in the case of his trainee Chester prodigy Dennis Davidson, went on to form the international PR company of Dennis Davidson Associates.
+He led a team of assistant managers and trainees, who were dedicated to the profession, nurturing several of them into much higher positions within the company, and in the case of his trainee Chester prodigy Dennis Davidson, went on to form the international PR company of Dennis Davidson Associates.

 With the staff in general, you would be expected to take part in Douglas Baker’s publicity campaigns, no matter what was involved.
 As a sixteen year old, I remember being told to ride a penny farthing cycle, dressed in a top hat & false beard around the busy Chester streets as part of a film promotion.
 When I protested that I was employed as a projectionist, he replied sternly “ and do you enjoy having that job?”.
 I duly got on the bike, much to the amusement of my colleagues!
 Unless management or staff gave a full 100% return he had a low tolerance level.
 He was very much a company man, and ran the operation strictly in line with the demands of Associated British Cinemas.